 - Blend on high until smooth with no visible specks of quinoa.
 Set aside.

-- In a medium bowl, whisk together the oat flour, psyllium husk, salt (if using), and nutritional yeast until well combined.
+- In a medium bowl, whisk together the oat flour, psyllium husk, baking soda, salt (if using), and nutritional yeast until well combined.

 - Create a well in the center of the dry ingredients and pour in the blended quinoa mixture.
 Stir well until fully incorporated.
 Fold in the pumpkin seeds using a rubber spatula.
 The mixture will form a thick, moist, greyish dough within about a minute as the psyllium and oats absorb the liquid.
 Let the dough rest for 10 minutes to allow it to firm up.